michaelcourcy/enterprise-blueprints/dh2i/readme.md

 If you need to change the blueprint here is a quick explaination of the algorithm :

 0. If `counterLogBackups` annotation does not exist then set it up to 0, if `numLogBackupsBeforeFullBackup` annotation does not exist then set it up to 24.
+This behaviour is for the default hourly policy, it will create a full backup every day and an hourly log backup (but later we will show other configurations).

 1. Remove any database folder that are not anymore in the availability group